Here for It All: Commercial performance

 In the United States, Here for It All debuted at number seven on the US Billboard 200, selling 47,000 album-equivalent units, which consisted of 39,000 pure sales, 7,000 streaming-equivalent units (translated from 9.53 million on-demand streams) and 1,000 track-equivalent units.
 The album became Carey's nineteenth top ten album on the Billboard 200, surpassing Taylor Swift as the artist with the third-most top 10s among women.
-On the Billboard Top Album Sales chart, it debuted at number one, being the top selling album of that week in pure sales.
-The album spent two weeks on the main Billboard 200, while spending two weeks in the top ten on the Billboard Top Album Sales chart.
+It reached the top spot on four other Billboard charts, including the Top Album Sales, Top Current Album Sales, Top R&B Albums, and Top Independent Albums.
+In its second week, the album fell to number 187 on the Billboard 200, but remained in the top ten on the Top Album Sales chart.

 In the United Kingdom, Here for It All debuted at number 31 on the UK Albums Chart, selling 3,376 album-equivalent units, and became Carey's twentieth top 40 album in the country.
 Additionally, it became her eleventh number-one album on the UK R&B Albums chart.
 In Scotland, the album debuted at number 18 on the Scottish Albums Chart, becoming Carey's highest charting album in the country since E=MC² (2008).
 In Australia, the album reached number 19 on the ARIA Top 50 Albums Chart, becoming her third consecutive top twenty studio album in the country, following Me.
 I Am Mariah...
 The Elusive Chanteuse (2014) and Caution (2018).
+Elsewhere, the album attained top twenty placements on the charts in Wallonia and Switzerland, and reached the top forty in Croatia, Flanders, Germany, Poland, and Spain.